 “Ending hunger, improving nutrition and reducing food waste are important objectives for most countries, and they are also part of the United Nations 2030 Sustainable Development Goals,” says Subodha Kumar, Paul R. Anderson Distinguished Professor of Marketing and Supply Chain Management at the Fox School of Business.
 “Our research shows that mobile pantries are much more effective at achieving high-equity levels.”

-The research of Kumar, Jon M. Stauffer and Manoj Vanajakumari from Texas A&M University focuses on how mobile pantry programs and additional storage capacity can be utilized to address this supply and demand uncertainty.
+The research of Kumar, Jon M. Stauffer from Texas A&M University and Manoj Vanajakumari from the University of North Carolina Wilmington focuses on how mobile pantry programs and additional storage capacity can be utilized to address this supply and demand uncertainty.

 Based on data from a partner food bank, they found that mobile food pantries could triple the total distribution.
 Even small amounts of mobile pantry distribution in underserved areas allow for more flexibility and more equitable distribution across a city, town, neighborhood or rural area.
 This is especially true for food with different storage requirements and expiration dates because mobile pantry programs are the only option that can achieve high-equity levels (as opposed to increased storage).

 Despite the fact that increased storage is potentially beneficial for shelf-stable items, the study finds that mobile pantry programs are a more cost-effective approach.

 The research team studied Brazos Valley Food Bank to get a sense of best practices for mobile pantries, and areas for improvement.

 “While this study was done in rural Texas, a lot of problems that we have in those areas are also common in Philadelphia,” says Kumar.
 “For example, we have a segment of people who are hard to reach and they have demands at different times.
 Often, food donations do not match demand—but with mobile pantries, it can be easier to reach the right place at the right time.”